ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ### Ubuntu 20.04

 I have tested Ubuntu 20.04.1 and found it to be working very well, as documented above.
 However, back before the ".1" update when using the base Ubuntu 20.04, a couple of people posted in the comments below about being unable to boot from USB after installation.
 We never got to the bottom of this, so for now I would not recommend going back to 20.04.

+### Linux Mint 20.1

+Mint 20.1 installs almost as well as the recommended Ubuntu 20.04.1, using the 32-bit EFI boot file trick.
+There are two caveats:

+1. While Ubuntu Live USB automatically boots into "Try Ubuntu" after a few seconds, Mint does not.
+You'll therefore need a physical keyboard (just to press Enter once during first boot!)
+If that's not possible for you, you can work around it by opening `<usb stick>:\boot\grub\grub.cfg` on the computer you used to make it, and add the line `GRUB_TIMEOUT=5`.
+2. See the note above on [Other Desktop Environments](#otherdes) regarding Cinnamon and MATE.

 ### Other Linux Distros